dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/camera-state-listener.md

 noTitleIndex: true
 ---

-# DSCameraStateListener
+# CameraStateListener

-The `DSCameraStateListener` protocol includes methods for monitoring the camera state.
+The `CameraStateListener` protocol includes methods for monitoring the camera state.

 ## Definition